What is Kombucha?

 Under proper care and proper brewing practice, a SCOBY can last for many years.
 In fact, there are families that have SCOBYs that are generations old, and have made many, many batches of kombucha over the years.

 This tangy fermented beverage contains beneficial probiotics, acids, enzymes, vitamins and minerals.
-It is lower in calories and sugar than many other carbonated beverages, such as soft drinks, and typically contains about 50 calories per 12 ounces / 355 ml..
-Kombucha is fat-free, vegan, nut free, soy free, gluten free, and dairy free.
+It is lower in calories and sugar than many other carbonated beverages, such as soft drinks.
+Kombucha typically contains about 50 calories per 12 ounces / 355 ml.
+Kombucha is plant-based, fat-free, nut free, soy free, gluten free, and dairy free.

 What Does it Taste Like?